gep13/gep13/input/blog/review-of-devopsdays-london-2013.md

 Title: Review of DevOpsDays London 2013
 Published: 16/3/2013
 Tags:
-- Conference
+- conference
-- DevOps
+- devops
-- DevOpsDays
+- devopsdays
-- London
+- london
 ---

 # DevOpsDays has now finished, but had a great time...